 Word Change Ladder – Print five or six of these ladder templates.

 - Students begin at the bottom as they write a word that you say aloud.

-- Once they have the word written you ask them to change one letter to create a new word and continue the same as they work their way to the tops of the ladders.
+- Once they have the word written you ask them to change one letter to create a new word.
+Continue as they work their way to the tops of the ladders.
 (For example, you have them write the word “cat” at the bottom.
 You then tell them to change one letter in the word “cat” to create the “car”.

 - Once these are checked and discussed, you might tell them to change one letter in “car” to create the “bar”.

-Search for the Word – There are two different versions of this kind of work mat.
+Search for the Word – There are two versions of this work mat.